ora0600/create-new-business-with-confluent-cloud/java_app/README.md

 ## Access the web app
 If you are running it localy and have not changed the Tomcat port http://localhost:8080/sale.html

+WARNING: When connecting to Confluent Cloud the REST response can take up to 10 seconds!

 ## Debug
 Console will give you the ksqlDB server response.